c4tom/DreamDevBox/CONTRIBUTING.md

 #### Upgrade phpPgAdmin

-phpPgAdmin requires some adjustments to work with the Devilbox intranet.
+phpPgAdmin requires some adjustments to work with the DreamDevBox intranet.
 See below for files to adjust:

 `conf/config.inc.php`
 ```diff